AlanDevise/cloud-perfume/README.md

 # cloud-perfume

-Initial commit.
+This project was Alan's practice project.

-All the service register to Nacos.
+All the services are registered to Nacos.

+Many of them were retrieved from the Internet.